 Why you shouldn’t mist Aloe Vera?

 One of the main reasons that misting is not recommended for aloe vera plants is that it can lead to overwatering.
 Aloe vera plants are adapted to survive in arid conditions, and they are able to store water in their leaves and roots for extended periods of time.
-When you mist your aloe vera, you run the risk of introducing too much moisture to the plant’s leaves, which can cause them to become waterlogged and mushy.
+When you mist your succulents, you run the risk of introducing too much moisture to the plant’s leaves, which can cause them to become waterlogged and mushy.
 This can lead to root rot, a serious condition that can cause your plant to die.

 In addition to the risk of overwatering, misting can also create a humid environment that is conducive to fungal growth.
 Aloe vera plants are susceptible to a number of different fungal diseases, and misting can create the perfect conditions for these diseases to thrive.
 Over time, this can weaken the plant and make it more susceptible to other types of damage, such as insect infestations.